 Gustave Whitehead: First In Flight Exhibit

-Researcher John Brown, who was instrumental in bringing the Whitehead case before Jane’s All The World’s Aircraft, presented his evidence to packed lecture halls at Discovery Museum and Planetarium on August 17, 2013.
+Researcher John Brown, who was instrumental in researching the Whitehead history, presented his evidence to packed lecture halls at Discovery Museum and Planetarium on August 17, 2013.

 Gustav Weisskopf was born in Leutershausen, Germany in 1874, and orphaned at age 13.
 He came to America in 1893, changing his name to Whitehead.
 Settling in Connecticut, Whitehead’s experiments on motorized flying machines encompassed the local areas of Fairfield, Bridgeport, Stratford and Trumbull.
 His success with airplane “Number 21” is the focus of the First in Flight exhibit.